1. State the catalyst used for making oxygen through the decomposition of hydrogen peroxide

 Question 13 of 15

 14. Calcium carbonate reacts with an excess of hydrochloric acid in a flask.
 The mass of flask and contents decreases over time as the carbon dioxide escapes.
 This is shown on the graph.
-How would the graph look different if the reaction was done with a lower concentration of hydrochloric acid?
+How would the graph look different if the reaction was done at a higher temperature?

 Question 14 of 15